metrafonic/CouchDroid-Android/README.md

-CouchDroid
+CouchDroid Gradle Project
 ==
-Android Gradle Project
+for Android by Mathias Hedberg
 --
-by Mathias Hedberg

 A CouchPotato API Client for Android